FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 If you don't have `host.docker.internal` support for some reason, you could set up a loopback address with the following IP from your host OS.
-On Mac OS the command might look like this:
+On macOS the command might look like this:

 `sudo ifconfig lo0 alias 169.254.254.254`